microsoft/msrflute/_sources/launch.rst.txt

-    apt -y install openmpi-bin libopenmpi-dev openssh-client && python3 -m pip install --upgrade pip && python3 -m pip install -r requirements.txt && mpiexec --allow-run-as-root -n 4 python e2e_trainer.py
+    apt -y install openmpi-bin libopenmpi-dev openssh-client && python3 -m pip install --upgrade pip && python3 -m pip install -r requirements.txt && python -m torch.distributed.run --nproc_per_node=4 e2e_trainer.py
     -outputPath=./outputs
     -dataPath={inputs.data}
     -task=classif_cnn
-    -config=./experiments/classif_cnn/config.yaml|
+    -config=./experiments/classif_cnn/config.yaml
+    -backend=nccl

 You should replace ``compute`` with the name of the one you created before, and adjust the path of the datastore containing the data.
 In the example above, we created a datastore called ``data`` and added to it a folder called ``cifar``, which contained the two HDF5 files.
-The command passed above will install dependencies and then launch an MPI job with 4 threads, for the experiment defined in ``experiments/classif_cnn``.
+The command passed above will install dependencies and then launch a NCCL job with 4 threads, for the experiment defined in ``experiments/classif_cnn``.
 Details on how to run a job using the AzureML CLI are given in its `documentation`_ , but typically it suffices to set up the environment and type ``az ml job create -f <name-of-the-yaml-file>``.
 In the same page of the documentation, you can also find more info about how to set up the YAML file above, in case other changes are needed.

 .. _documentation: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli